CLIENT

 Process

-THe focus was on understanding how the casino staff maintain floor accuracy, manage asset changes, and coordinate between physical operation and system configuration.
+The process focused on understanding how casino staff maintain floor accuracy, manage asset changes, and coordinate between physical operations and system configuration.

-Mapping asset types, configuration rules, location structures, cand common operational scenarios where users needed to update or validate floor information.
+Mapped asset types, configuration rules, location structures, and common operational scenarios where users needed to update, validate, or review floor information.

 Workflow Design

-Translate complex asset relationship into clearer navigation, edit flows, and detail views that supported, fast scanning and conscious configuration
+Translated complex asset relationships into clearer navigation, edit flows, and detail views that supported fast scanning and more intentional configuration.

 Validation & Iteration